Matilda of Tuscany: Final defeat of Henry IV and new room for maneuvers for Matilda

 With the de facto end of Matilda's marriage, Henry IV regained his capacity to act.
 Welf IV switched to the imperial side.
-The emperor locked in Verona was finally able to return to the north of the Alps in 1097.
-After that he never returned to Italy, and it would be 13 years before his son and namesake set foot on Italian soil for the first time.
+The emperor, locked in Verona, was finally able to return to the north of the Alps in 1097.
+After that, he never returned to Italy, and it would be 13 years before his son and namesake, Henry V, set foot on Italian soil for the first time.
 With the assistance of the French armies heading off to the First Crusade, Matilda was finally able to restore Pope Urban II to Rome.
 She ordered or led successful expeditions against Ferrara (1101), Parma (1104), Prato (1107), and Mantua (1114).

-In eleventh century Italy, the rise of the cities began, in interaction with the overarching conflict.
+In eleventh-century Italy, the rise of the cities began in interaction with the overarching conflict.
 They soon succeeded in establishing their own territories.
 In Lucca, Pavia, and Pisa, consuls appeared as early as the 1080s, which are considered to be signs of the legal independence of the "communities".
 Pisa sought its advantage in changing alliances with the Salian dynasty and the House of Canossa.
 Lucca remained completely closed to the Margravine from 1081.
 It was not until Allucione de Luca's marriage to the daughter of the royal judge Flaipert that she gained new opportunities to influence.
 Flaipert had already been one of the most important advisors of the House of Canossa since the times of Matilda's mother.
 Allucione was a vassal of Count Guidi, with whom Matilda worked closely.
 Mantua had to make considerable concessions in June 1090; the inhabitants of the city and the suburbs were freed from all "unjustified" oppression and all rights and property in Sacca, Sustante and Corte Carpaneta were confirmed.